Skip to content

 simple-blogUsers, Posts, Comments, Tags, PostTagsBlog with many-to-many tag relationships

-Database creation streams progress via Server-Sent Events, reporting each stage (connection, schema creation, data insertion) with percentage updates.
+Database creation streams progress via Server-Sent Events, reporting each stage with percentage updates.
+The legacy /api/database/create endpoint is disabled because it accepted password-bearing connection strings over HTTP.